Coronavirus isolation for runners: 10 things to do

 Many of us enjoy reading but simply are unable to find the time to enjoy a book or two during our regular hectic lives.
 But with all of that on pause due to the coronavirus and isolation in full force, there’s no better time to start a new book.

-Related: Best audiobooks for running: a choice of 10.
+Related: Best audiobooks for running.

 We’ve gathered together some must-have books for runners below: